B&F: 1797

 regard to habitat and flight time.
 The Autumnal Moth probably occurs

-wherever its foodplants birch or alder are well established.
+wherever its foodplants Birch or Alder are well established.
 There

 are no records from the woodland Fineshade Rothamsted light trap in